From the dish, to sound. TasteTune creates music inspired by flavor.

 However, from this period onwards, a culture of single-dish meals using seafood and spices began to take shape.

-There is also a story that it originated from Senegal's national dish, Thieboudienne.
-Thieboudienne is a dish made by simmering fish and vegetables in tomato sauce and then cooking it with rice.
+Ceebujen is a dish made by simmering fish and vegetables in tomato sauce and then cooking it with rice.

 It is similar to Jollof Rice with fish, but it is believed that Jollof Rice was created by replacing the fish in Chebjen with meat to simplify the dish.

 During the colonial era, it became widely known in West Africa through railways and ports.
-Nowadays, it is characterized by unique arrangements in various regions, allowing you to enjoy different flavors depending on the area.

 Jollof Rice Variations